 - When it will need to be decommissioned

 Maintenance is an important aspect of ensuring an asset remains in a workable and safe condition.
 This can apply to almost any asset from a handheld electric drill right up to sophisticated technology in a laboratory.
 Maintenance involves all activities relating to providing an adequate level of service and limiting down time of that asset.
 The ultimate goal of maintenance is reliability and safety.
 But it can and does save valuable time and money from potential breakdowns or failures.
 Asset maintenance includes inspections, repairs, testing, regular servicing, calibrations, and replacements to ensure that the asset is reusable and fit for purpose, meets requirements, and extends its useful life.
-There are two basic types of maintenance:

 Categories of maintenance